warthog9/tenstorrent.github.io/core/quickstart.md

 sudo reboot
 ```

-> **Note**: This is a temporary solution for configuring hugepages.
-If the above fails, please check the latest available release from [TT-System-Tools](https://github.com/tenstorrent/tt-system-tools.git)
+***NOTE:** This is a temporary solution for configuring hugepages.
+If the above fails, please check the latest available release from [TT-System-Tools](https://github.com/tenstorrent/tt-system-tools.git).*

 ### Step 4: Install the System Management Interface (TT-SMI)

-Please navigate to [tt-smi](https://github.com/tenstorrent/tt-smi) homepage and follow instructions within the README.
+Please navigate to [TT-SMI](https://github.com/tenstorrent/tt-smi) homepage and follow instructions within the README.

-### Step 5: (Optional) Multi-card Configuration (TT-Topology)
+### Step 5: (Optional) Multi-Card Configuration (TT-Topology)

-If you are running on a TT-LoudBox or TT-QuietBox system, please navigate to [tt-topology](https://github.com/tenstorrent/tt-topology) homepage and follow instructions within the README.
+If you are running on a TT-LoudBox or TT-QuietBox system, please navigate to [TT-Topology](https://github.com/tenstorrent/tt-topology) homepage and follow instructions within the README.

 ### Step 6: Verify System Configuration